Skip to content

 Finding the Best Red Wine for You

 At Mai Vino, we love trying different wines and discovering new favorites.
 But we understand that the wine world is vast, and it’s challenging to pick a new wine.
-So we have created a quick guide to help you choose your next red wine!
+So we have created a quick guide to help you choose your next red wine—whether you’re looking for the best red wine to buy or just curious about finding a new favorite red wine!

 If you like Pinot Noir

-If Pinot Noir is your go-to and you enjoy a lighter style of red wine, here are some other grape varieties to explore:
+If Pinot Noir is your go-to and you enjoy a lighter, food-friendly red wine, here are some other grape varieties to explore:

 • Nebbiolo